eddiedunnteaching/cit225/SystemAdministration.md

 ### Booting

-This is one of those topics that can be daunting and scary becuase if you have a problem here your system is not working at all.
+This is one of those topics that can be daunting and scary because if you have a problem here your system is not working at all.
 Gaining confidence in using and manipulating `GRUB` should help dispel some of this anxiety.

 As we mentioned before the most common boot loader program is called `Grub`.
 Let's take a deeper dive.